Hawe History, Family Crest & Coats of Arms

 Early Origins of the Hawe family

 The surname Hawe was first found in Oxfordshire where they held a family seat from ancient times.

 Important Dates for the Hawe family

 This web page shows only a small excerpt of our Hawe research.
-Another 382 words (27 lines of text) covering the years 1273, 1327, and 1523 are included under the topic Early Hawe History in all our PDF Extended History products and printed products wherever possible.
+Another 155 words (11 lines of text) covering the years 1273, 1327, and 1523 are included under the topic Early Hawe History in all our PDF Extended History products and printed products wherever possible.

 Hawe Spelling Variations

 Hawe has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Hawe have been found, including Hawes, Hawe, Haugh, Haughes, Hause and others.

 Early Notables of the Hawe family (pre 1700)

 Notables of this surname at this time include: Stephen Hawes (died 1523), a popular English poet during the Tudor period.
 His best known work was "The History of...